poissonconsulting/shinybisonpic/inst/helpfiles/download.md

 #### Download Data Help

-Get clean data out of the app that is ready for modeling.
+Get processed data out of the app that is ready for modeling.

 ##### Usage